UnknownGuy25/UnknownGuy2/README.md

 Skills: HTML / CSS / PHP

 - 🔭 I’m currently working on this page.
 Theayushsharma.in
-- 🌱 I’m currently learning Phython and Adobe premier pro
+- 🌱 I’m currently learning Python and Adobe premiere pro
-- 💬 Ask me about MARKTING AND DESIGNING
+- 💬 Ask me about MARKETING AND DESIGNING
 - 📫 How to reach me: businessads25@gmail.com